 Python for Humanists

-The Price Lab is excited to host our second iteration of Introduction to Python for Humanists, a two-day workshop designed to teach graduate students in the humanities the foundations of programing using Python.
+The Price Lab is excited to host our third iteration of Python for Humanists, a two-day workshop designed to teach graduate students in the humanities the foundations of programming using Python.
 This is a great opportunity to learn valuable skills that that can open the door to cutting edge digital humanities research.

 Both days will be spent with expert instructors who will show you the basics of using your computer’s command line and get you started with the very popular Python programming language.
 The workshop is free but limited to Penn Graduate Students in the School of Arts & Sciences.